Banner

 Through the presentation of full papers, position papers, posters, and invited talks, the meeting will provide ample opportunities for attendees to interact and share ideas and experiences to contribute to the improvement and furthering of message-passing and related parallel programming paradigms.

-Having EuroMPI, IWOMP and the MPI Forum grouped together provides enables attendees to interact and share ideas and experiences to contribute to the improvement and furthering of message-passing, shared-memory parallelism, and related parallel programming paradigms -- and their combined usage.
+Having EuroMPI, IWOMP, and the MPI Forum grouped together enables attendees to engage across communities and contribute to the advancement of message passing, shared-memory parallelism, and related parallel paradigms -- including their combined use.

 We invite high-quality, full and short paper submissions on all topics related to message-passing parallel programming with MPI and related or competing models.
 Topics of interest include, but are not limited to:

-Papers will be reviewed for quality, originality, clarity, correctness, technical strength, and relevance to the topics of the meeting.
-Each paper will receive at least three reviews from members of the program committee.
-Reviews are single-anonymous (but not double-anonymous); the names of the authors will be seen by the program committee.
+Papers will be reviewed based on quality, originality, clarity, correctness, technical strength, and relevance.
+Each paper submission will receive at least three reviews from members of the program committee.
+Reviews are single-anonymous (but not double-anonymous); the identities of authors will be visible to the program committee.

-Papers that are not accepted for presentation as full papers may be recommended for poster presentations.
-High-quality short papers will be included in the proceedings.
+Papers not accepted for presentation may be recommended for poster presentations.
 Posters will be published informally on the website, but are not intended to appear in the regular conference proceedings.
-Even without official proceedings, we consider posters as a good opportunity to present early work to the community, which can lead to discussions, constructive feedbacks, and collaboration opportunities.
+Posters provide an excellent opportunity to present early-stage work to the community, which can lead to discussions, constructive feedback, and collaboration opportunities.

 Submission Guidelines